 sliced roasted turkey on a serving tray with cranberries and herbs for garnish

-• 1 whole turkey: You want to pick a bird that is between 12-20 pounds, depending on how many people you plan to serve or how many leftovers you want.
+• Turkey: You want to pick a bird that is between 12-20 pounds, depending on how many people you plan to serve or how many leftovers you want.

 Save Those Drippings for Your Gravy!